ArminJo/EasyButtonAtInt01/README.md

 So **button state is instantly available** without debouncing delay!
 - Each button press toggles a state variable, so **no external logic for implementing a toggle button is needed**.
 - Support for **double press detection** is included.
 See EasyButtonExample and Callback example.
 - Support for **long press detection**, is included.
-See EasyButtonExample example.
+See Callback example.
 - Support to **measure maximum bouncing period of a button**.
-See EasyButtonExample example.
+See DebounceTest example.
+- Support for **active high buttons**.

 ## Table of available pins for the 2 buttons
 | CPU | Button 0 | Button 1 using INT1 | Button 1 using PCINT, if INT1_PIN is defined !=3 |